core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * As a first possible case, the proxy stands in both for the whole group of servers and for the individual origin servers in the group.
 That is, the origin client cannot reach the individual servers directly, but only through the proxy.

-   In such a case, within a response forwarded back to the client, the value of the Reply-To Option specifies an addressing information TARGET that is directly associated with the proxy.
+   In such a case, within a response forwarded back to the client, the value of the Reply-From Option specifies an addressing information TARGET that is directly associated with the proxy.
 The addressing information is such that, when receiving a unicast request that has been sent according to what is specified in TARGET, the proxy forwards the request to the origin server that originated the response.
 In particular, the proxy sets the option value as follows.

    * The CRI present as first element of the CBOR sequence specifies an addressing information TARGET_1, such that a unicast request reaches the proxy if it is sent according to TARGET_1.